 Moving cities, whether it’s interstate or an overseas adventure, can be the most exciting, nerve-wracking and life-changing thing you’ll ever do.
-From settling into a new culture/way of life, to getting a job, and even just finding a place to live, it’s bound to bring you a range of emotions.
+Whether you’re doing it for work, for school, or just for a change of scenery, it’s bound to bring you a rollercoaster of emotions.
 But let’s be real, trying to make new friends is probably going to ultimately determine how much you really love a new city or location.

 After all, you want to be able to go to cafes and bars with people, share experiences, as well as laugh, cry and dance together.
 It’s already hard enough trying to make new friends as an adult, so we’ve teamed up with headspace to give ‘ya some tips on making new mates in new surroundings.